SamEdgemon/SportsAnalytics/baseball/Blog2_715/index.md

    title 'Valid: YearID';
 run;
 ```
-It is a **best practice to validate** at everystep.
-We check to make sure that all playerID's are what we expect, and that records exist for each year oh Henry Aaron's career up to and including 1973.
+*It is a **best practice to validate** at everystep.
+We check to make sure that all playerID's are what we expect, and that records exist for each year oh Henry Aaron's career up to and including 1973.*

-Validation.
+**Validation**

 ![Freq](https://samedgemon.github.io/SportsAnalytics/baseball/Blog2_715/Images/FreqValid.png)
 ![Means](https://samedgemon.github.io/SportsAnalytics/baseball/Blog2_715/Images/MeansValid.png)

-Creating the Report:
+Creating the Report: is not straightforward.
+It is important to realized that the “career row” on a baseball card is not a row in the data — **it is a derived aggregation.** This means some of of our preferred methods for printing results will not work!

+Our approach....

 ``` SAS
 proc sql noprint;